” … so we adapted recruitment and onboarding”

 1. Awareness of the importance of your work

-Can our managers and leaders define, explain and implement the company’s vision and the vision of our own department?
+Can our managers and leaders define, explain and implement the vision of the company and the vision of their own department?
 Can they translate it into everyday work and constantly show their people the direction?
 Can we answer the question, what would the world lose if our company/activity/department did not exist?
 It is important for new generations to understand the meaning of their work and its benefits not only for shareholders, but for the whole world.
-They strictly require that anything they do has a clear purpose.
+They strictly require that whatever they do has a clear purpose.

 2. They prefer mentors to bosses